docgeni/docgeni/docs/en-us/configuration/global.md

 > After changing `renderMode`, run `docgeni build` again.
 Docgeni will sync the site template and Angular build configuration automatically.

 ## publicDir

 - Type: `string`
 - Default: `.docgeni/public`

-The configuration directory of the document site, Docgeni will copy the `index.html`, `favicon.ico`, `styles.scss`, `assets`, `.browserslistrc` and `tsconfig.json` files in the folder and overwrite the site directory to implement custom configuration features.
-For more configuration, please refer to [Customize Site](/guides/advance/customize).
+The directory for custom site assets.
+Docgeni copies `index.html`, `favicon.ico`, `styles.scss`, `assets`, `.browserslistrc`, and `tsconfig.json` from this directory into the site directory to customize the site appearance and configuration.
+See [Customize Site](/guides/advance/customize) for details.

 ## componentsDir <label>1.1.0+</label>

 - Type: `string`
 - Default: `.docgeni/components`

-Storage directory for built-in components, see [Custom Built-in Components](/guides/basic/built-in-components#custom-built-in-components) to add custom built-in components.
+The directory for custom built-in components.
+See [Custom Built-in Components](/guides/basic/built-in-components#custom-built-in-components).

 ## siteProjectName

 - Type: `string`
 - Default: `null`

-The project name of Angular custom site.
-In addition to the default documentation and examples to presentation features, component library development may also need to do some custom features.
-You can create a new site project in the repository, and then configure the name of the project, Docgeni will copy the generated documents and examples to the project.
+The project name of a custom Angular site.
+In addition to the default documentation and examples, you can create a site project in the repository and set its name here.
+Docgeni will sync the generated documentation and examples into that project.
+See [Customize Site](/guides/advance/customize) for details.

 ## toc <label>1.1.0+</label>

 - Type: `content | menu | false | hidden`
 - Default: `content`

-Display mode of table of content, `content` indicates display on the right side of the content area, `menu` indicates that toc will be displayed in the left menu, other values indicate that the toc is not displayed.
+Controls how the table of contents (TOC) is displayed.

+- `content`: shown on the right side of the content area
+- `menu`: shown in the left menu
+- `false` / `hidden`: TOC is hidden

 ## footer <label>1.1.0+</label>

 - Type: `string`
 - Default: `null`

-Site footer content, such as:`Open-source MIT Licensed | Copyright © 2020-present Powered by PingCode`, support HTML tags.
+Site footer content.
+HTML is supported, for example: `Open-source MIT Licensed | Copyright © 2020-present Powered by PingCode`.

 ## defaultLocale

 - Type: `string`
 - Default: `en-us`

-Default multi-language.
+The default locale, such as `zh-cn` or `en-us`.

 ## locales

 - Type: `Array<{key: string, name: string}>`
 - Default: `[]`

-Supported multi-language, if you don't need to support multiple languages, no configuration, only the `defaultLocale` language will be generated.
+The list of supported locales.
+If you do not need multiple languages, leave this empty and only content for `defaultLocale` will be generated.

 ## navs

 - Type: `Array<NavigationItem>`
 - Default: `[]`

-This configuration item is used to customize the display of the navigation bar and menu, and generally configure some external links and library top-level nav entries, such as:
+Customizes the top navigation bar and menu.
+It is commonly used for external links and top-level library navigation, for example:

 ```ts
 module.exports = {
     ...